ji-zai/personal-site/content/essays/seek-truth.md

 This same drama plays out for almost every micro decision you make about anything.

+<WithAnnotation
-When you say you’re making a decision that’s best for the team when in reality it’s because of your subconscious craving for status, even if you’re not consciously aware of that contradiction, you will still experience the stress of that contradiction [x].
+    line="When you say you’re making a decision that’s best for the team when in reality it’s because of your subconscious craving for status, even if you’re not consciously aware of that contradiction, you will still experience the stress of that contradiction." markdown="When a contradiction between the conscious and subconscious mind itself is stressful, just imagine how stressful contradiction in the conscious mind itself can be! <p> High integrity people tend to be less stressed than low integrity people because they don’t add an additional stress on top of all the existing ones. <p> It’s also cool that “integrity” translates to both being honest and is also the quality of being whole or complete.
+When the conscious understands the subconscious, the mind becomes more whole and you’ll be forced to be more honest because you see the pain that comes from dishonesty." />

 Self-delusion adds so much stress without you even realizing it.
 An unnecessary burden on top of all the usual burdens of starting a company.